 Welcome to the laboratory in Mammalogy.
-This site contains a series of online laboratories and mammalian diversity resources for use in mammalogy and vertebrate diversity courses.
+This site contains a series of mammalian diversity labs and virtual techniques modules for use in mammalogy and vertebrate diversity courses.
+The diversity labs are aimed toward students actively taking a mammalogy lab course with tons of photos, key distinguishing traits, updated taxonomy, study guides, and evolutionary histories.
 The first two labs are free to view for anyone.
-In order to view the rest of the albs labs, become a member to view them all and or select the module package you have been assigned by your instructor.
+In order to view the rest of the labs, become a member to view them all and or select the module package you have been assigned by your instructor.
 You will have access to these labs for the duration of your membership.

 Virtual lab modules: